Platymemo/alaskanativecraft/markdown/MAINPAGE.md

     * These guys are great for everything shears are good for, but they don't fill your inventory with leaf blocks.
     * More importantly, they're great for cutting fish into little strips for drying on the drying rack!
 6. Berries!
-    * Enjoy the taste of blueberries, cloudberries, raspberries, and salmonberries!
+    * Enjoy the taste of blueberries, raspberries, and salmonberries!
 These berry bushes can only spawn in snowy and taiga biomes.
 7. Akutaq
     * If berries aren't enough to sate your sweet tooth, how about delicious akutaq?
 Mix some raw venison or fish with